Market if touched

 In financial markets, market if touched or MIT is a type of order that will be executed when the price is touched (when a predetermined value has been reached and the futures contract will trade or bid at the price).

+This type of order triggers a market order only when the security reaches a specified sell price.
 Stock buyers can place an MIT order to buy or to sell.